 Jonas Bendiksen: Well, I think what makes Magnum interesting and still relevant is that you have this incredibly diverse range of photographers, who in their own ways create photography that’s a commentary on what they see around them.
 And I think Magnum is definitely in a way more interesting photographically in recent years because it’s become more diverse.

 NORWAY.
 Vesterålen.
 Schoolyard with ice floes.

-How would you describe the idea behind your book, Satellites?
+Related to that, how would you describe the idea behind your book, Satellites?
 It was about examining a somewhat forgotten region, right?

 NORWAY.
 Vesterålen.
 Myre harbour.

 What were your experiences of these places and of the people who live there?
 Did you notice any unifying characteristics?

 You could say these were all people living under quite a bit of pressure, in the sense that life in these places is economically hard.
 To this day they are somewhat isolated from the rest of the world.
 It’s hard to travel from there and it's hard to make a living while there.
 At the same time, these places are all quite different, and have their own unique character.

 Places We Live was the book after Satellites.
 It dealt with the idea that for the first time ever, more people live in cities than outside of them, globally.
 Did you treat it as an environmental issue or rather as a social issue?

 I think my point is that both notions are completely inseparable.
 It's one of the things that working on that project made me think about.
 I mean, I’m not trying to say whether living in cities is a bad or good thing.
 What I'm saying is that it’s a phenomenon and we have to deal with it.
 More than one billion people live in slums and that number is forever increasing.
 We need to accept that these are how modern cities function and engage with the problem.

 RUSSIA.
 Near Sergeyev Posad.
 2011.
 Palina (6), plays in the foliage next to the dacha where she spends her summer.